NetworkNeighborhood/Kanaya/README.md

 winget install LLVM.LLVM
 ```

-## restyle integration
+## Restyle integration

-At this moment, restyle integration is not implemented.
+At this moment, Restyle integration is not implemented.